Carderock Capital Management Inc. Boosts Stock Position in AMETEK, Inc. (NYSE:AME)

-In related news, CFO William Joseph Burke sold 1,722 shares of the stock in a transaction that occurred on Monday, December 21st.
-The stock was sold at an average price of $118.54, for a total value of $204,125.88.
-Following the completion of the transaction, the chief financial officer now directly owns 72,434 shares in the company, valued at $8,586,326.36.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at this hyperlink.
-Also, VP William D. Eginton sold 17,824 shares of the firm’s stock in a transaction on Wednesday, December 9th.
-The stock was sold at an average price of $118.56, for a total value of $2,113,213.44.
-Following the transaction, the vice president now owns 52,232 shares of the company’s stock, valued at $6,192,625.92.
+In related news, VP Thomas M. Montgomery sold 6,130 shares of the stock in a transaction that occurred on Monday, December 28th.
+The stock was sold at an average price of $120.25, for a total value of $737,132.50.
+Following the completion of the sale, the vice president now owns 26,900 shares of the company’s stock, valued at $3,234,725.
+The transaction was disclosed in a legal filing with the SEC, which is available through the SEC website.
+Also, CEO David A. Zapico sold 83,040 shares of the stock in a transaction that occurred on Tuesday, December 15th.
+The shares were sold at an average price of $117.72, for a total value of $9,775,468.80.
+Following the completion of the sale, the chief executive officer now directly owns 251,453 shares of the company’s stock, valued at approximately $29,601,047.16.
 The disclosure for this sale can be found here.
-In the last ninety days, insiders sold 163,344 shares of company stock valued at $19,300,010.
+Insiders have sold 163,344 shares of company stock valued at $19,300,010 in the last three months.
 Insiders own 0.74% of the company’s stock.

-AMETEK (NYSE:AME) last posted its quarterly earnings results on Wednesday, February 3rd.
-The technology company reported $1.08 EPS for the quarter, beating the consensus estimate of $1.03 by $0.05.
+AMETEK (NYSE:AME) last announced its earnings results on Wednesday, February 3rd.
+The technology company reported $1.08 EPS for the quarter, beating analysts’ consensus estimates of $1.03 by $0.05.
 AMETEK had a return on equity of 16.29% and a net margin of 18.77%.
-The firm had revenue of $1.20 billion during the quarter, compared to analysts’ expectations of $1.20 billion.
-During the same quarter last year, the firm earned $1.08 earnings per share.
-The business’s revenue for the quarter was down 8.1% on a year-over-year basis.
-As a group, research analysts anticipate that AMETEK, Inc. will post 3.9 EPS for the current fiscal year.
+The business had revenue of $1.20 billion during the quarter, compared to analysts’ expectations of $1.20 billion.
+During the same quarter in the prior year, the firm earned $1.08 earnings per share.
+The business’s revenue was down 8.1% compared to the same quarter last year.
+Equities analysts predict that AMETEK, Inc. will post 3.9 EPS for the current fiscal year.

-The business also recently declared a quarterly dividend, which will be paid on Wednesday, March 31st.
-Investors of record on Monday, March 15th will be issued a $0.20 dividend.
-This represents a $0.80 annualized dividend and a dividend yield of 0.66%.
+The company also recently announced a quarterly dividend, which will be paid on Wednesday, March 31st.
+Shareholders of record on Monday, March 15th will be issued a dividend of $0.20 per share.
 The ex-dividend date of this dividend is Friday, March 12th.
+This represents a $0.80 dividend on an annualized basis and a dividend yield of 0.66%.
 This is a boost from AMETEK’s previous quarterly dividend of $0.18.
-AMETEK’s dividend payout ratio (DPR) is currently 17.18%.
+AMETEK’s dividend payout ratio is presently 17.18%.

-Several analysts have weighed in on the company.
-Rosenblatt Securities boosted their price target on AMETEK from $125.00 to $128.00 and gave the company a “buy” rating in a research note on Friday, October 30th.
-Zacks Investment Research downgraded AMETEK from a “buy” rating to a “hold” rating and set a $122.00 price target on the stock. in a research note on Wednesday, November 11th.
-KeyCorp boosted their price target on AMETEK from $118.00 to $130.00 and gave the company an “overweight” rating in a research note on Friday, November 13th.
-DA Davidson reiterated a “buy” rating on shares of AMETEK in a research note on Tuesday, February 9th.
-Finally, Morgan Stanley upped their target price on AMETEK from $131.00 to $133.00 and gave the stock an “overweight” rating in a research note on Friday, February 5th.
-Three analysts have rated the stock with a hold rating and eight have given a buy rating to the company.
-AMETEK has an average rating of “Buy” and an average target price of $111.11.
+Several research analysts recently issued reports on AME shares.
+KeyCorp upped their target price on AMETEK from $118.00 to $130.00 and gave the company an “overweight” rating in a research report on Friday, November 13th.
+Morgan Stanley upped their target price on AMETEK from $131.00 to $133.00 and gave the company an “overweight” rating in a research report on Friday, February 5th.
+Rosenblatt Securities upped their target price on AMETEK from $125.00 to $128.00 and gave the company a “buy” rating in a research report on Friday, October 30th.
+DA Davidson reaffirmed a “buy” rating on shares of AMETEK in a research report on Tuesday, February 9th.
+Finally, Zacks Investment Research downgraded AMETEK from a “buy” rating to a “hold” rating and set a $122.00 price target on the stock. in a research note on Wednesday, November 11th.
+Three equities research analysts have rated the stock with a hold rating and eight have given a buy rating to the company’s stock.
+The stock currently has an average rating of “Buy” and an average target price of $111.11.

 About AMETEK